Kazhuu/asm2cfg/README.md

 File `huge.asm` is a large stripped assembly function and its corresponding output `main.pdf`.
 This can be used to test processing time of big functions.

+Files `objdump.asm` and `stripped_objdump.asm` are the regular and stripped objdump-based disassemblies of short functions.

 ## Development